Suspicious Package Found In NYC's Tribeca Area; Address Linked To Robert De Niro

 New York City police say a suspicious package was discovered in the Tribeca area of Manhattan in the early hours of Thursday morning.
 Officials confirmed the discovery to NPR, saying the matter is under investigation.

+The package was found "at the business residence of Robert De Niro," New York Gov. Andrew Cuomo tells NPR's David Greene.
+The Tribeca Grill, one of De Niro's restaurants, is at the corner of Greenwich and Franklin.

 The New York Police Department says the package was reported around 4 a.m.
 ET, in the area of Greenwich and Franklin streets in Tribeca.
-The police bomb squad responded to the scene.
+The police bomb squad responded to the scene, and it was "removed from the location," the NYPD says.

-The package was reported "at the business residence of Robert De Niro," New York Gov. Andrew Cuomo tells NPR's David Greene.
-The Tribeca Grill, one of De Niro's restaurants, is at the corner of Greenwich and Franklin.
+The scene outside TriBeCa grill owned by Robert DeNieo where police say a suspicious package & device like to the ones sent to top Dems was found. @WNYC pic.twitter.com/KyNYwHoC99— Rebeca Ibarra (@RebeIbarraC) October 25, 2018

 Cuomo said New Yorkers should go about their business as normal on Thursday.
 "Don't let the terrorists win," he said.
 "There's no reason to be afraid."

+The large investigation at the De Niro address caused nearby roads to be blocked until after sunrise Thursday.
+Shortly before 8 a.m., the NYPD's 1st Distict announced, "All pedestrian and vehicular freezes have been lifted."

-Law enforcement officials in the city had already been under a heightened alert, increasing police presence after several bombs were intercepted on Wednesday — including at the Manhattan offices of CNN.
-That package was addressed to former CIA Director John Brennan.
+Law enforcement officials in the city had already been under a heightened alert, increasing police presence after several bombs were intercepted on Wednesday.

-At least seven suspicious packages containing what the FBI said are potentially destructive devices were sent to former President Barack Obama, former Secretary of State Hillary Clinton, and other notable figures.

-The Secret Service said suspicious packages were addressed to Clinton in Westchester County, N.Y., and Obama's residence in Washington, D.C.; those packages contained explosive devices that were similar to one that was found on Monday at the home of billionaire George Soros — a frequent contributor to Democratic and progressive causes.

 Investigators are now working in New York and other cities, in the postal system, and at the federal level, to determine who sent the packages — and why.